k-cybulski/survivingdke/index.md

 #### Listening to audiobooks

-We, DKE students, do not have much time for just sitting down and enjoying a book.
+We, DACS students, do not have much time for just sitting down and enjoying a book.
 Unfortunately, we spend quite a bit of time in our daily lives commuting, grocery shopping, cooking, cleaning, and doing other not cognitively straining tasks. **This is a perfect opportunity to listen to your favourite audiobook!** You would be surprised how much time you spend doing these things, it is easy to go through 3-4 audiobooks per academic year.
 Consider investing into Audible for getting access to a wide variety of audiobooks.
 `Protip: check out https://librivox.org/ for free audiobooks recorded by volunteers.`